shtrausslearning/shtrausslearning.github.io/docs/markdown/about.md

 My name is Andrey!

-I'm a **Big Data Analyst** in IT.
+I'm a **Big Data Analyst** in IT/Bank.
 I have worked on a number of interesting projects over the years, these days my interest is shifting to the integration of machine & deep learning solution in a variety of fields.
 I'm also quite fond of bioinformatics[^1] & biomimicry related subjects and absolute love NLP.
 I am very fascinated my modern NLP related and Deep Learning Technology, which is why this is a big interest of mine nowerdays!

 ### **Background**